kongo2002/blog/posts/2011-09-29-vsvim_plugin_for_vs2010.markdown

 The plugin is mainly programmed in F# and C# which makes it additionally interesting for me to follow the development.
-The source code is hosted on github_ and now as of version 1.1 it is licensed under the Apache 2.0 license.
+The source code is hosted on [github][2] and now as of version 1.1 it is licensed under the Apache 2.0 license.

 ![Screenshot of VsVim](/images/vsvim.png)